 When filling out the form, please do the following:

-- Only fill out columns A-L and T, one row per week (and if applicable, per pay rate), type of work and module, if for marking and/or demonstration.
+- Only complete the sections highlighted in pink (columns A-L and T), one row per week (and if applicable, per pay rate), type of work, and module, if for marking and/or demonstration.

-- Make sure you fill out all lines fully with your Casual Worker Assignment Number (CWAN), Name, and Hourly Rate of Pay, without spaces between claims.
-A script processes all forms ignoring the file name, meaning any claim row without CWAN cannot be identified; blank lines between claims will stop the script processing and any further claims will be ignored.
+- Make sure you fill out all lines fully with your CID, Name, and Hourly Rate of Pay, without spaces between claims.
+A script processes all forms, ignoring the file name, meaning any claim row without complete information cannot be identified; blank lines between claims will stop the script processing and any further claims will be ignored.

 - Do not include claims you sent in previously, even if they have not been paid yet.

 - Please save you filename as in the following format (ignoring the quotes): "YourLastname, YourFirstname_Pay8b_Month" e.g. Matics, Mattew_Pay8b_November.

 - All work types and rates are listed below.

 You can put all of the work you have completed for the month into one form and claim it monthly.
 Delaying submission might delay your pay even further or cause issues with processing the pay if your details change, for example, if your status with the college changes or your right to work expires – we might not be able to pay late claims in such cases.